Exploration and Evaluation of the Native Parasitoids of Invasive Spotted-wing Drosophila, Drosophila suzukii for Biological Control

 Summary:

 Drosophila suzukii (Matsumura) (Diptera Drosophilidae) commonly known as spotted-wing drosophila (SWD) is an invasive insect pest threatening many small fruit industries in the Americas and Europe for more than a decade.
 While many control approaches are being utilized in the invaded regions to manage this pest, biological control using parasitoids is one of the promising strategies for the sustainable management of SWD.
 We conducted a two-season-long field exploration for native parasitoids of SWD during 2021 and 2022 around major blueberry-producing locations in Georgia, United States.
 Fruit-baited sentinel traps infested with SWD eggs were placed around eight commercial blueberry orchards in Southeast Georgia.
 A total of 371 Drosophila-related parasitoids were collected and classified into three families: Figitidae, Pteromalidae, and Diapriidae.
 Among them, Leptopilina boulardi (Hymenoptera: Figitidae) and Pachycrepoideus vindemmiae (Hymenoptera: Pteromalidae) were the most abundant species in the collection.
 Previously, only P. vindemiae was known to parasitize successfully on SWD.
 In subsequent laboratory testing, L. boulardi collected from Georgia also parasitized less than 7% of the SWD but failed to eclose as adults from the infested larvae.
 The number of parasitoids captured was higher during the peak blueberry ripening to harvest season compared to the flowering, fruiting, or after the fruits were harvested.
 Parasitoids were most abundant in the wild locations compared to cropped fields, but no difference was observed when organic fields and conventional planting systems were compared.
 This is the first account of any Drosophila-related native parasitoid survey conducted in Georgia.
-We also built a follow-up project based on these outcomes.
-On this project, we have recently started the classical release of an exotic parasitoid Ganaspis brasilensis (Hymenoptera: Figitidae) in the surveyed locations.
-The newly introduced parasitoid G. brasilensis were collected in the original habitat of the host (SWD) in Asia, where they co-evolved with the host.
-We are closely monitoring the establishment of this classical release in these locations.
+A follow-up project based on these outcomes was built for the classical release of an exotic parasitoid Ganaspis brasilensis (Hymenoptera: Figitidae) around the surveyed locations.
+A total of 14,164 G. brasilensis (8493 females and 5671 males) were released around these locations and are being closely monitored.

 Project Objectives: